Joseph W. Stilwell Jr.: Military career

+Stilwell (center) and his staff while in command of the 23rd Infantry Regiment c.
+August 1952.
+Maj.
+Mark M. Boatner III, Regimental S-2, is on the far left.

 Stilwell served as a lieutenant with the 15th Infantry Regiment (United States) in China in 1937.
 During a troop movement from Qinhuangdao to Tianjin on July 29, 1937, Stilwell's unit came into contact with a battle between Chinese and Japanese forces.
 Major William F. Lee, First Lieutenant Stilwell and four of their men each received the Soldier's Medal for protecting the unit and its equipment from injury and damage.

 During World War II, Stilwell served in the China Burma India Theater, earning his first awards of the Legion of Merit and the Air Medal.

 Stilwell served as commander of the 23rd Infantry Regiment, 2nd Infantry Division in Korea from 1952 to 1953, earning his second award of the Legion of Merit and first award of the Bronze Star Medal.

 Stilwell served as commander of United States Army Support Group, Vietnam (renamed United States Army Support Command, Vietnam from March 1, 1964) from August 26, 1962, until June 30, 1964.